 The problem is, this can be a daunting task for many in-house teams.
 Content creation is time-consuming and good writers hard to come by.
 This is where affiliate marketing can help.

-A quality affiliate program is mostly centered around high-quality content sites and bloggers.
+A quality affiliate program is often centered around high-quality content partners.
 Most of them are skilled writers already knowledgeable and enthusiastic about your industry.
 An affiliate program will get them writing about your brand, products, and promotions.
 Adept affiliate managers will feed them relevant content and ideas aligned with your larger marketing goals as well as brand guidelines to make sure what they’re writing is brand-supportive.

 PPC: Improved ROI